Registration

 (1020) Semester

 This class is for all those who are looking for a fun class.
 This class will focus on various fitness activities such as yoga, circuit training, kick boxing, Zumba and step aerobics!
-Students will have a 70's dress-up day at the end of the step aerobics routing (for all those who wish to participate).
-The class will be videotaped and everyone will have a great time watching the culmination of our efforts.
-The class will focus on the body, strengthening muscles(including the most important one - -your heart!), getting toned and having fun doing it.
-This course is open to everyone grades 7-9
+The class will focus on the body, strengthening muscles(including the most important one - your heart!), getting toned and having fun doing it.
+This course is open to everyone grades 7-9.

 Career & Technical Education (CTE)